 There are five scholarships available annually to students in the International Masters of Arts Program in Holocaust Studies.
 The program recruits and trains students from around the world with the goal of shaping future generations of researchers and educators in the field of Holocaust Studies.

 The Azrieli Foundation supports Yad Vashem’s program of memoir and diary publication in Hebrew.

 March of the Living

-Watch Dr. Naomi Azrieli speak at the March of the Living exhibit opening.
+Watch Dr. Naomi Azrieli speak at the March of the Living exhibit opening at the United Nations.